Rothamsted/bioknet-onto/README.md

 ## Concept attributes

-Under the top-level `bk:attribute` property, bkNetOnto provides a numer of OWL datatype properties, which can be attached to concepts and relations.
+Under the top-level `bk:attribute` property, bkNetOnto provides a number of OWL datatype properties, which can be attached to concepts and relations.
 For instance:

 ```Turtle
 bkr:20068231  a             bk:bkPub ;